Psychometric Testing

 • Report: A comprehensive written report will be prepared based on the outcome of the assessment and testing process.
 This report will be sent in a PDF document via email to the address provided, or by mail at request, within four (4) weeks of completion of the assessment.
 The report will highlight relative areas of strength and difficulty, with recommendations for home and school/study made and strategies provided for improving the individual's learning experience.

-• Follow-up phone discussion: Your clinician will provide a 20-minute follow-up phone call to respond to any questions regarding the report.
+• Feedback Appointment: Your clinician will provide a 50-minute feedback appointment to discuss the report results, recommendations, and respond to any questions regarding the report.

 • IQ Testing